International Centre for Theatre Research

+History

 Funding

-Brook had previously been sponsored for limited periods by Jean-Louis Barrault or the RSC (at the Roundhouse).
+Peter Brook had previously been sponsored for limited periods by Jean-Louis Barrault or the RSC (at the Roundhouse).
 Brook and Rozan acquired sufficient funding to sustain Brook's work for three years, working with a core company and several visiting collaborators.
 A budget of $1 million was established: $100,000 to set up the organization, and $300,000 for each year from 1971-1973.
 Money was raised from the French government and various international foundations (the Ford Foundation, the Gulbenkian Foundation and the Anderson Foundation).
 Money also came from the government of Iran in the form of a commission for a work at the Shiraz/Persepolis festival in 1971.
 Work was begun even though the full three-year budget was not secured at the outset.

-First three-year journey
+1971 to 1974

 This multinational assembly of actors, dancers, musicians and other performers travelled widely in the Middle East and Africa in the early 1970s.
 This was as a three-year 'pilgrimage' to answer the question "What were the common stories, the recognizable shorthands, the instant abstractions, the shared outlines of story and character with which an international group could work?"
 On this three-year sojourn, they produced two major works: Orghast I & II, performed in 1971 at the Shiraz Arts Festival in Iran in the Achaemenid ruins of Persepolis and Naqsh-e Rostam, and The Conference of the Birds, developed in West Africa and completed in 1974 at BAM in Brooklyn, New York.